Education

 Research

 Brenda Brown describes her work as landscape design art research and “an ongoing grapple to reveal and interpret landscape ecosystem phenomena, processes and relationships.”
 These endeavors inevitably involve considerations of human perception, engagement, use and understanding.
-For almost fifteen years she has been particularly concerned with landscape sounds, how they can be revealed and what they can reveal about landscapes’ natural and cultural processes and interactions.
-Among other things, this has involved interacting animal habitats, plant communities, seasonality and various forms of water.
-In her projects she draws on her education and experience as designer, artist, writer and editor, often collaborating with ecologists and composers as well as with other designers.
-Several times she has spent some years developing what she calls “cluster projects” that culminate in simultaneous interrelated landscape projects, site specific exhibitions, music premieres and other presentations that reinforce her objectives and offer diverse angles on the subject at hand.
+For some twenty years she has been particularly concerned with landscape sounds, how they can be revealed and what they can reveal about landscapes’ natural and cultural processes and interactions.
+These concerns have expanded to include the names and stories that are told -- and variously heard – concerning landscape phenomena.
+Her foci have ranged from the shelterbelts of rural Manitoba and those who live with them; to interacting plant and animal habitats in Mexico, Florida, Oregon and New Hampshire; to the changing forms of Winnipeg’s spring river ice.
+She draws variously on her education and experience as designer, artist, writer and editor in collaborating with ecologists, composers and other designers, but also in assembling contributors for edited collections and contributing to such collections herself.
+Several times she has spent some years developing what she has called “cluster projects” that culminate in interrelated landscape projects (sometimes simultaneous): site works, exhibitions, music premieres, and other presentations and publications that reinforce her objectives and offer diverse angles on the subject at hand.
+Brown regularly teaches Ecology + Design 2 and Design Research and various studios in the undergraduate Environmental Design Landscape + Urbanism option and graduate Landscape Architecture program.